 KNOW YOUR RIGHTS, DEMAND YOUR RIGHTS – AND THEN DEMAND SOMETHING BETTER!

-ASK FOR THE EXTRA HELP YOU NEED When the DWP has left you destitute you can still get help.
+WHAT IF I STILL NEED HELP?
 Charities provide cooked meals most days, and welfare advisors can refer you to food-banks for basic supplies.
-They may also be able to get you help with fuel charges, e.g. an advance from your supplier.
-You can ask your local council for help from the Scottish Welfare Fund.
-This gives crisis grants, generally in the form of vouchers.
-If you are only getting hardship payments, you may still be able to get an interest-free Budgeting Loan or Advance for one-off essential items from the DWP, paid back off future benefits.
-Ask the Jobcentre for a form, or download from 12.
+They may also be able to help with fuel charges.
+You can ask your local council for a Scottish Welfare Fund crisis grant, (generally supermarket vouchers).
+Ask if the jobcentre’s Flexible Support Fund can help with costs (e.g. for travel to interviews, interview/work clothes, training/certificates).
+You may be able to get a Budgeting Loan or Advance for one-off essential items from the DWP, paid back off future benefits (get forms from the Jobcentre, or apply on line).
+MPs and MSPs are a good last resort.
 When you ask for help this doesn’t just help you and your family.
-It creates a record of what UK government policies are doing and provides important evidence in the campaign against their attack on welfare.
+It creates a record of what UK government policies are doing, and provides important evidence.